nautechsystems/nautilus_trader/docs/user_guide/orders.md

 never open a new position if already flat.
 The exact behaviour of this instruction can vary between exchanges, however the behaviour as per the Nautilus `SimulatedExchange` is typical of a live exchange.

-- Order will be cancelled if the position is closed / becomes flat.
+- Order will be cancelled if the associated position is closed / becomes flat.
-- Order quantity will be reduced as a positions size for the corresponding instrument reduces.
+- Order quantity will be reduced as the associated positions size reduces.

 ### Display Quantity
 The `display_qty` specifies the portion of the _Limit_ order which is displayed on the public limit order book.